natalie Damjanovich-napoleon

 (Please acknowledge any copyrighted use of this list.)

-Natalie's work was recently featured on NPR's The Great American Folk Show.
+Natalie's work has also featured on NPR's The Great American Folk Show.
 Listen here:

 I Gave My Best Years To Australia, Red Lessons, Slavs Sing, Yugoslav Liner in Kalliope X |